CLOSED LOOP ORGANICS COMMERCIAL COMPOSTERS

 Do I ever have to replenish the bacteria culture?

-Closed Loop Organic’s Commercial Composters use naturally occurring microbes that will regenerate themselves continuously during the composting process.
+Closed Loop Organic’s Commercial Composters come with a proprietary starter material pack with microbes that will regenerate themselves continuously during the composting process.

 Can I put compostable products into the machine?